jmz-b/terraform-lpgi/README.md

 # terraform-lpgi: lambda proxy gateway interface

-this terraform module provides a transparent https gateway that will forward all requests to an arbitary handler.
+this terraform module provides a transparent https gateway that will forward all requests to an arbitary handler

 ## components overview